Octavia the Elder

-Octavia the Elder (died after 29 BC) was the daughter of the Roman governor and senator Gaius Octavius by his first wife, Ancharia.
+Octavia the Elder (before 69 BC – after 29 BC) was the daughter of the Roman governor and senator Gaius Octavius by his first wife, Ancharia.
 She was the elder half-sister to Octavia the Younger and Roman Emperor Augustus.

 Biography

 Early life

 Octavia was born to Ancharia and Octavius likely some time before 69 BC.

 Marriage and issue

 Octavia the Elder was married to Sextus Appuleius (I).
 They had a son, who was also named Sextus Appuleius, he served as ordinary consul in 29 BC with his half-uncle, Augustus.
 It is postulated that they had a second son, Marcus Appuleius, the consul of 20 BC.
 Through Sextus Appuleius, the consul, she had a grandson named Sextus Appuleius, consul in AD 14, and a granddaughter Appuleia Varilla.
 Octavia the Elder's last known descendants were her great-grandson, also named Sextus Appuleius, through her grandson and Fabia Numantina.

 Research

 Plutarch was only aware of one daughter of Gaius Octavius and confused Octavia the Elder with Octavia the Younger.

 Octavia's existence as wife of Appuleius was first discovered due to a dedication from when her husband was proconsul of Asia.

+It is uncertain if Octavia died before or after her siblings.
+A dedication by a man named Marcus Ancharius dated after 14 AD to a woman named Octavia who was the sister of a prominent man (the name of whom is lost due to the inscription being damaged) might be for her.